Akshaya-Amar/Tail-Recursion-Programs/README.md

 **fact(1, 120)**<br>
 **120**<br>

-In tail recursive function, no pending operations are left after making a recursive call.
-So, no need to store the record of the previous state i.e. no need to push a new activation record for each recursive call in the stack.
+In tail recursive function, since no pending operations are left after making a recursive call so, no need to store the record of the previous state i.e. no need to push a new activation record for each recursive call in the stack.
 Here, we are performaing running multiplication using the auxiliary variable(res) on the fly as we move along instead of waiting till the end and doing multiplication backwards.
 So, nothing to remember and therefore no need to store activiation record for each recursive call which results in faster performance and will be space efficient as well.

 **Tail recursion is a compile level optimisation**.
 Some modern compiler can detect tail recursion and perform the optimisation by converting it to iteration to improve performance.